Black Moth Super Rainbow

-Black Moth Super Rainbow (occasionally abbreviated as BMSR) is an American psychedelic electronic indie rock band from Pittsburgh, Pennsylvania, US.
+Black Moth Super Rainbow (occasionally abbreviated as BMSR) is an American psychedelic electronic indie rock project from Pittsburgh, Pennsylvania, US.
 BMSR is a solo music project created by Thomas Fec, who is also known as Tobacco.
 Fec writes, records, and produces the work of BMSR independently.
-As a live performance it features members Tobacco whose vocals are altered via a vocoder, synth players The Seven Fields of Aphelion and Pony Diver, drummer Iffernaut, and bassist STV SLV.
+In live performances, it features members Tobacco, whose vocals are altered via a vocoder, synth players The Seven Fields of Aphelion and Pony Diver, drummer Iffernaut, and bassist STV SLV.

-Former members include keyboardist Father Hummingbird, who typically played with a polysynth, and Power Pill Fist on bass.

 Style

 Black Moth Super Rainbow's music contains elements of psychedelia, folk, electronica, pop, and rock.
 Their distinctive sound is characterized by analog electronic instruments including the vocoder, Rhodes piano and Novatron.

 A Graveface insert included inside the album Dandelion Gum describes them as such: "Deep in the woods of western Pennsylvania vocoders hum amongst the flowers and synths bubble under the leaf-strewn ground while flutes whistle in the wind and beats bounce to the soft drizzle of a warm acid rain.
 As the sun peeks out from between the clouds, the organic aural concoction of Black Moth Super Rainbow starts to glisten above the trees."

 When comparing BMSR with Tobacco, the former tends to be accessible and overall pop friendly with more tangible lyrical themes.
 Tobacco on the other hand, while using the same core instruments, tends to be more experimental and abrasive, often featuring songs that have been sonically mutilated.
 More differences come to light in the live performance, where BMSR has typically featured a full band, Tobacco has been a more stripped down performance with less live instrumentation.